embumila/alx-higher_level_programming/0x02-python-import_modules/README.md

-Import the variable a from the file
+Import all fuction and handel operations